 Des joined FSF Development Team in 2018, he is currently rewriting the Tapestry application from scratch for Android devices.
 His goals are to make the app more modern and feature rich, with the Care Diary being the first of the new content.
 Being a competitive person, Des has also set himself the ambitious goal of drinking more tea than anyone else in the company.
 When he's not working, Des enjoys playing with his old motorcycle, hang gliding and the odd pint of real ale.

-Emily joined The FSF in 2016 after completing her Bachelor's degree in Arts and Culture at Maastricht University in the Netherlands.
-She is now the Product Support Manager.
-Fuelled with as much tea as humanly possible, she oversees the team that assist our lovely customers with all their Tapestry needs.
+Emily joined the FSF and Tapestry in 2016 after completing her bachelor’s degree in Arts and Culture at Maastricht University in the Netherlands.
+She is now the Product Support and Testing Manager.
+Fuelled with as much tea as humanly possible, she oversees the team that assist our lovely customers with all their Tapestry needs and test all our new features.
 Emily is incredibly knowledgeable about Tapestry.
 She is also really good at making lists.
 Emily’s other very important role is to try and supply baked goods for the office whenever possible.

 Gemma joined the FSF team on 1st April 2019 as part of the housekeeping team.
 She was pleased to find out that it wasn't an April Fool's joke, but in fact a serious role keeping the offices and communal areas spic and span and looking beautiful.
 She enjoys baking the odd treat for the team, which helps to keep their energy levels up during the afternoon slump.
 She also caters for the various events that are held on site, with her partner in crime, Trudy.